TL;DR β the best trade show lead capture apps by what your team actually needs

 - No native CRM integrations yet.
 We export beautifully formatted CSVs that import into Salesforce, HubSpot, Zoho, anything.
 But if you want a webhook firing every time a lead is captured, that's coming later in 2026, not today.

-- Badge scanning ships June 2026.
-Same flow as business cards: snap a photo of the badge, Gemini extracts the name, company, title, anything printed on it.
+- Badge photo-capture is on the roadmap.
+Same flow as business cards: snap a photo of the badge, AI extracts the name, company, title β anything printed on it.
 No show-specific hardware needed.
 The one thing we don't read is the proprietary RFID/QR data show organizers embed for their internal systems β for that you still want iCapture or Cvent.

 - No automated follow-up sequences yet.
 You export the data and run sequences in your existing email tool.